-All weekend The Dream Tree – Life is Art; Paint Your Dreams
+The Dream Tree – Life is Art; Paint Your Dreams

 Collage your dream on a recycled CD and either hang it on our branch for all to share or take it home to keep inspiring you.
 This activity is suitable for children.